 How can one access your products?
 Online at www.GoldRimPlastics.com!
 We also have a Facebook page and an Instagram account.

+Do you have a pick up option or only delivery?
 Initially, we did have a pick up option but it was a nightmare.
 People would forget to pick up or they'd want to come at strange hours.
 It wasn't working out, so we tried very hard to lower our delivery rates and now we only do delivery.
 Though, who wouldn't want a package to show up right at their doorstep THE SAME or THE NEXT DAY!!!
 In Jerusalem our deliveries are typically either that day or the next day and we pride ourselves on getting it to the customer almost as fast as AMAZON lol!
-We give American style customer service and deliver our products nicely and in a timely fashion.
+We give American style customer service and